yyin0103/amira-data-challenge-v2/README.md

 Your task is to make meaningful steps towards creating an automated system that accurately labels student errors at the word level.
-Making a complete system like that is a daunting task; it is not doable in a few hours.
+Making a complete system like that is a daunting task; it is not doable in a few hours and we are not expecting that.
 We ask you to limit the work to a reasonable amount of time, and develop a piece of methodology that would demonstrably help in solving the problem.
 For example, you may choose to develop features that would be useful in training a supervised learning classifier for student errors.
 Or you may choose to focus on data preparation or finding useful patterns and insights in the data.
 You should not feel the need to use all of the data or features you are given (for example - you may choose not to consume all the ASRs).
 On the flip side, you should feel free to pull in external, open-source data or resources if you believe they are helpful in solving the problem.

 We would like to see how you work with a new and unfamiliar problem, and fairly complex and noisy data.
 We hope to see inventiveness, appropriate methodological sophistication, and fluency with relevant tools.